phonedude/cs800-s26/assignments/Singh/3/README.md

 ## Problem
 The document identifies several challenges in the field of honeypots and honeynets:
-### 1. Evolving Cyber Threats:
-- Attackers are constantly developing new techniques to detect and bypass honeypots, making it difficult to maintain their effectiveness.
+- **Evolving Cyber Threats:** Attackers are constantly developing new techniques to detect and bypass honeypots, making it difficult to maintain their effectiveness.
-### 2. Lack of Comprehensive Evaluation:
-- Existing research lacks a standardized framework for evaluating honeypot performance and deception techniques.
+- **Lack of Comprehensive Evaluation:** Existing research lacks a standardized framework for evaluating honeypot performance and deception techniques.
-### 3. Limited Focus on Emerging Technologies:
-- Current honeypot research often overlooks specific vulnerabilities and services in modern environments like Software-Defined Networking (SDN), cloud computing, and 5G networks.
+- **Limited Focus on Emerging Technologies:** Current honeypot research often overlooks specific vulnerabilities and services in modern environments like Software-Defined Networking (SDN), cloud computing, and 5G networks.
-### Research Gaps:
-- There is insufficient exploration of advanced deception techniques, botnet-specific honeypots, distributed honeypots, and the impact of vulnerability types on honeynet effectiveness.
+- **Research Gaps:** There is insufficient exploration of advanced deception techniques, botnet-specific honeypots, distributed honeypots, and the impact of vulnerability types on honeynet effectiveness.

 ## Approach
 The survey adopts a systematic approach to address these challenges:
-### 1. Categorization of Honeypots:
-- Honeypots are classified based on their purpose, interaction level, implementation, activity, operation, and uniformity.
+- **Categorization of Honeypots:** Honeypots are classified based on their purpose, interaction level, implementation, activity, operation, and uniformity.
-### 2. Deception Techniques:
-- The paper explores and categorizes various deception techniques for single honeypots and honeynets, including advanced mimicking, fake cooperation, deceptive databases, subtle interruptions, honeytoken baiting, and traffic redirection.
+- **Deception Techniques:** The paper explores and categorizes various deception techniques for single honeypots and honeynets, including advanced mimicking, fake cooperation, deceptive databases, subtle interruptions, honeytoken baiting, and traffic redirection.
-### 3. Mathematical Modeling:
-- A general mathematical model is proposed to analyze honeynets, enabling comparison of different deception techniques and strategies.
+- **Mathematical Modeling:** A general mathematical model is proposed to analyze honeynets, enabling comparison of different deception techniques and strategies.
-### 4. Simulation Experiments:
-- Python-based simulations are conducted to evaluate the effectiveness of key deception techniques in various network scenarios.
+- **Simulation Experiments:** Python-based simulations are conducted to evaluate the effectiveness of key deception techniques in various network scenarios.
-### 5. Evaluation Metrics:
-- A set of metrics is proposed to measure honeypot performance, including intrusion detection rate, engagement rate, time to compromise, and more.
+- **Evaluation Metrics:** A set of metrics is proposed to measure honeypot performance, including intrusion detection rate, engagement rate, time to compromise, and more.
-### 6. Recommendations for Future Research:
-- The paper identifies open issues and suggests areas for further investigation, such as SDN-based honeypots, 5G-specific honeypots, and machine learning-based honeynet optimization.
+- ** Recommendations for Future Research:** The paper identifies open issues and suggests areas for further investigation, such as SDN-based honeypots, 5G-specific honeypots, and machine learning-based honeynet optimization.

 ## Contributions:
-### 1. Comprehensive Survey:
-- The paper provides a detailed review of honeypot research over the past two decades, categorizing honeypots and honeynets based on various criteria.
+- **Comprehensive Survey:**  The paper provides a detailed review of honeypot research over the past two decades, categorizing honeypots and honeynets based on various criteria.
-### 2. Deception Techniques:
-- It introduces and categorizes six deception techniques for single honeypots and five for honeynets, offering insights into their implementation and effectiveness.
+- **Deception Techniques:**  It introduces and categorizes six deception techniques for single honeypots and five for honeynets, offering insights into their implementation and effectiveness.
-### 3. Mathematical Model:
-- A novel general mathematical model is proposed to analyze honeynets and compare different deception techniques.
+- **Mathematical Model:** A novel general mathematical model is proposed to analyze honeynets and compare different deception techniques.
-### 4. Simulation Results:
-- Empirical simulations are conducted to evaluate the performance of key deception techniques, providing actionable insights for researchers and practitioners.
+- **Simulation Results:** Empirical simulations are conducted to evaluate the performance of key deception techniques, providing actionable insights for researchers and practitioners.
-### 5. Evaluation Framework:
-- The paper suggests robust metrics and methodologies, including red-teaming experiments, to assess honeypot effectiveness comprehensively.
+- **Evaluation Framework:** The paper suggests robust metrics and methodologies, including red-teaming experiments, to assess honeypot effectiveness comprehensively.
-### 6. Future Research Directions:
-- It identifies research gaps and provides recommendations for improving honeypot technologies, including the use of machine learning, addressing SDN and 5G vulnerabilities, and enhancing honeypot dynamization and topology shaping.
+- **Future Research Directions:**  It identifies research gaps and provides recommendations for improving honeypot technologies, including the use of machine learning, addressing SDN and 5G vulnerabilities, and enhancing honeypot dynamization and topology shaping.

 ## Screenshot (Page 1)